RatJuggler/developer-portfolio/README.md

 3. Building some sort of back end to serve the data and using that from a further evolved set of templates.
 4. Expanding the back end and building a front end using a web component framework.

-I've completed some outline designs and started building the template version.
+I've completed some outline designs using static pages and from those built a template version.
+I've also built the skeleton of a
+Java service, and I'm currently integrating this with the templates.

 Content for the site will include: